 drawn from members’ responses to OOHNA’s education satisfaction surveys.

-The first webinar, January 11, 2017 is Mental Health Crisis or Coping Crisis? and the speaker is Dr. Bill Howatt, PH.D., Ed.D., Chief Research
+The first webinar, (date to be confirmed) is Mental Health Crisis or Coping Crisis? and the speaker is Dr. Bill Howatt, PH.D., Ed.D., Chief Research

 & Development Officer, Workforce Productivity, Morneau Shepell Inc.